veracruz-project/veracruz/GETTING_STARTED_CLI.markdown

 Shutting down enclave
 ```

+Note that `--result example-binary.wasm=-` indicates that the output
+of the `example-binary.wasm` binary should be written to stdout.

 And that's it!
 You've now completed a confidential computation.
 Only the
 original creator of the shares and the result reader had the permission and
 ability to observe this secret message.